Improve Your Body Image by Changing Who You Follow on Social Media

 If you struggle with your body image, there is one simple thing you can do to improve the perception of your body: change who you follow on social media.
 Here’s more info why this works, plus a list of body positive Instagram accounts you can (and should) follow.

 Whether we like it or not, social media is officially part of our day to day lives.
 But how often do you scroll through Instagram, only to find yourself feeling bad about yourself afterward?

 If you relate to this, you’re not alone.
 We live in a world where anyone can manufacture a perfect life, relationship and body all online.
 Platforms like Instagram and Facebook show us curated versions of other people’s lives.
 Many accounts feature idealized nutrition nor fitness goals, negative or extreme diet messages, and unrealistic – and highly photoshopped – bodies.
 Photo altering apps that make it simple for anyone to add a filter or edit photos in order to make them look “perfect”.
 We see it and believe it to be true, even when it’s not.

-A survey published last year found that people who used social media had increased feelings of depression and anxiety.
-Instagram ranked the worst, which isn’t too surprising given how image-centric the app is.
+Multiple surveys have found found that people who used social media have increased feelings of depression and anxiety.
+Instagram ranks the worst, which isn’t too surprising given how image-centric the app is.
 People who use Instagram also had the most body image concerns, especially young women and girls.